robaa12/Go-MicroServices/README.md

 2. **Authentication Service** - Handles user authentication and connects to a PostgreSQL database.
 3. **Logger Service** - Logs authentication events and other service interactions in a MongoDB database.
 4. **Mailer Service** - Sends emails using SMTP, tested locally with MailHog.
+5. **Front-end Service** - Basic front-end interface to interact and test microservices.

 ## Project Structure